AriFordsham/GHCWiki/records/overloaded-record-fields/implementation.md

 ## Automatic instance generation

 Typeclass and family instances are generated and typechecked by `makeOverloadedRecFldInsts` in `TcInstDecls`, regardless of whether or not the extension is enabled.
 This is called by `tcTopSrcDecls` to generate instances for fields from datatypes in the current group (just after derived instances, from **deriving** clauses, are generated).
-Overloaded record field instances are not exported to other modules (via `tcg_insts`), though underlying dfun ids and axioms are exported from the module as usual.
+Overloaded record field instances are not exported to other modules (via `tcg_insts` and `tcg_fam_insts`), though underlying dfun ids and axioms are exported from the module as usual (via `tcg_binds` and a new field `tcg_axioms`).
+The new field is needed because there is otherwise no way to export an axiom without exporting the corresponding family instance.

 Since the instances are not in scope in the usual way, `matchClassInst` and `tcLookupFamInst` look for the relevant constraints or type families and find the instances directly, rather than consulting `tcg_inst_env` or `tcg_fam_inst_env`.
 They first perform a lookup to check that the field name is in scope.
-A new field `tcg_fld_inst_env` in `TcGblEnv` maps a selector name in the current module to its `DFunId`s and `FamInst`s; this is needed for solving constraints that arise while checking the automatically generated instances themselves.

 ## Unused imports